 2000s-2010s: NFJ (and PIMCO) are acquired by Allianz Global Investors, and NFJ manages value equity portfolios for individual and institutional investors.
 NFJ’s philosophy and process are recognized with multiple Lipper awards across multiple strategies.

 2016: John Mowrey becomes NFJ’s chief investment officer and focuses attention on parsing enormous (and growing) research data to make faster, better-informed investment decisions in a scalable way.
-He hires analysts proficient in big data and language programming―enhanced capabilities that help the team evaluate companies, opportunities, and risks more effectively and act quickly on ideas.
+He hires analysts proficient in big data and programming languages, which enhances the team’s capabilities to evaluate companies, opportunities, and risks more effectively and act on ideas.